 The final room toured on the lower level once served as bedrooms for the sheriffs and their families.
 Green pointed out a marking on the wall where the room was previously separated by a partition.
-Once the restoration is complete, the area will become the museum’s main display section for rotating historical artifacts while the living area will be decorated seasonally to reflect and preserve the sheriffs’ dwelling.
+Once the restoration is complete, the area will become the museum’s main display section for rotating historical artifacts, while the living area will be decorated seasonally to reflect and preserve the sheriffs’ dwelling.

 The time had arrived to head upstairs to view the jail itself.
 “Watch your footing,” Ms. Green cautioned as the journalist followed closely behind.
 “We still need to install a railing.”

 The historian swung open a heavy iron door and the duo proceeded inside.
 The cells were dimly lit and a dampness hung in the air.
 The skeletons of metal bunk beds surrounded a cage that once housed up to four inmates at any given time.
-Countless names were chiseled into the rock walls by the inhabitants alongside spray-painted graffiti, an act of vandals after the jail was vacated in 1977.
+Countless names were scrawled and chiseled into the rock walls by the inhabitants, alongside spray-painted graffiti, an act of vandals after the jail was vacated in 1977.